Soon You'll Get Better: Live performance

 On April 18, 2020, Swift performed a solo piano rendition of "Soon You'll Get Better" as part of the One World: Together At Home television special, a benefit event by Global Citizen to raise funds for the World Health Organization's COVID-19 Solidarity Response Fund.
 It was her first time performing this track, after she previously stated that she would not perform it because of how "difficult" it is for her to "emotionally deal" with its meaning.
 Media publications deemed the performance "moving".
 Jem Aswad of Variety thought that the track was suitable for "countless people praying for the recovery of loved ones affected by the coronavirus pandemic that the show is working to rally relief for".
 In MTV News, Trey Alston praised Swift's piano rendition for "bringing [the song] to life" and highlighted the simplicity of her performance: "There aren't any smiles, winks, or any other theatrics.
 It's just Swift and her instrument, working to immerse viewers in the moment with her."
-As of June 2025, this remains the only time Swift performed this song live.